A Smooth Primal-Dual Optimization Framework for Nonsmooth Composite Convex Minimization: Introduction

 \textit{Acceleration:} Using an accelerated scheme, we will design new primal-dual decomposition methods that satisfy the following smoothed gap reduction model:

 where $\{\wbar^k\}$ and the parameters are generated by the algorithms with $\tau_k \in [0, 1)$ and $\set{\max\set{\psi_k, 0}}$ converges to zero.
-Similar ideas have been proposed before; for instance, Nesterov's excessive gap technique \cite{Nesterov2005d} is a special case of the gap reduction model \eqref{eq:gap_reduction_model} when $\psi_k \leq 0$.
+Similar ideas have been proposed before; for instance, Nesterov's excessive gap technique \cite{Nesterov2005d} is a special case of the gap reduction model \eqref{eq:gap_reduction_model} when $\psi_k \leq 0$ (see \cite{TranDinh2014b}).

-\textit{Homotopy:} We will design algorithms to maintain \eqref{eq:gap_reduction_model} while simulatenously updating $\beta_k$, $\gamma_k$ and $\tau_k$ to zero to achieve the optimal convergence rate based on the assumptions on the problem template.
-This strategy will also allow our theoretical guarantees not to depend on the diameter of the feasible sets.
+\textit{Homotopy:} We will design algorithms to maintain \eqref{eq:gap_reduction_model} while simultaneously updating $\beta_k$, $\gamma_k$ and $\tau_k$ to zero to achieve the best-known convergence rate based on the assumptions imposed on the problem template.
+This strategy will also allow our theoretical guarantees not to depend on the diameter of the feasible set of \eqref{eq:constr_cvx}.
 A similar technique is also proposed in \cite{Nesterov2005d}, but only for symmetric primal-dual methods.
-It is also used in conjunction with Nesterov's smoothing technique in \cite{boct2012variable} for unconstrained problem but had only the $\mathcal{O}(\ln(k)/k)$ convergence rate.
+It is also used in conjunction with Nesterov's smoothing technique in \cite{boct2012variable} for unconstrained problem but had only an $\mathcal{O}(\ln(k)/k)$ convergence rate.

 Note that without homotopy, we can directly apply Nesterov's accelerated methods to minimize the smoothed gap function $G_{\gamma\beta}$ for given $\gamma > 0$ and $\beta > 0$.
-In this case, these smoothness parameters must be fixed a priori depending on the desired accuracy and the prox-diameter of both the primal and dual problems, which may not applicable to \eqref{eq:primal_cvx} or \eqref{eq:constr_cvx} due to the unboundedness of the dual feasible domain.
+In this case, these smoothness parameters must be fixed a priori depending on the desired accuracy and the prox-diameter of both the primal and dual problems, which may not be applicable to \eqref{eq:constr_cvx} due to the unboundedness of the dual feasible domain.